Planning for Emergencies: Always be Prepared

 Top management is responsible for developing a policy statement pertaining to emergency preparedness, planning, and response.
 The policy should include the purpose of the plan, management’s concern and support, allocated resources, and responsibilities of managers and employees during and following a catastrophic event.

 A planning committee, or team, should be established to develop the emergency preparedness and response plan.
 The plan should include an assessment of potential risks, especially those risks associated with natural disasters.
-Other elements of the plan should address the level of employee involvement, training, emergency drills or simulated events, specific responsibilities, emergency power/ utilities, public response and mutual aid, individual responsibilities, equipment shutdown, communication with outside responders, internal communication, reporting requirements and procedures, alarms, incident command center, security, and restoration and salvage.

 The planning team must determine how emergency responders and others are to be notified and informed of a disaster at the company’s location.
 This includes notifications to police, fire department, volunteer agencies, employees, family members of employees at the facility where the disaster occurred, and business partners.

 Employees and visitors to the company’s facility must be accounted for after a disaster.
 The plan should indicate how the injured will be cared for prior to the arrival of emergency medical responders.
 Communication must be established with customers, suppliers, and insurance companies.
 Should there be injuries, fatalities, or releases of hazardous materials certain regulatory agencies must be notified.
-The emergency plan should specify contractors that can provide clean-up and restoration support that will allow the business to become operational in a reasonable amount of time.

 A well-defined media policy should specify the company’s spokesperson that will be responsible for contacting the news media.
 The media policy should outline what information will and will not be released.